ghostery/adblocker/bench/comparison/overview.md

 *performance* and privacy.
-We show that the performance of the most popular content blockers is very good (having a sub-millisecond median decision time per request) and should not result in any over-head noticeable by the users.
+We show that the performance of the most popular content blockers is very good (having a sub-millisecond median decision time per request) and should not result in any over-head noticeable by users.

-This comparison does not involve full extensions, but instead **focuses on the network request blocking engines**, which is the most CPU intensive task performed by content blockers (in particular, this does not account for cosmetics engine).
+This comparison does not involve full extensions, but instead **focuses on network request blocking engines**, which is the most CPU intensive task performed by content blockers (in particular, this does not account for cosmetics engines).
 Here are the home pages for all content-blockers compared:

 * Ghostery and Cliqz's adblocker: https://github.com/cliqz-oss/adblocker